-Those who travel to South Africa will find that the 'world in one country' is one of the most diverse vacation destinations on the African continent.
+Those who travel to South Africa will find that the 'world in one country' offers a great diversity of destinations and a vacation package to suit every budget.

 When traveling in South Africa, visitors will encounter many different landscapes across the country, from sub-tropical rain forests and semi-desert stretches to snow-capped mountains, sugar-fine beaches and grassland game reserves.
 Cape Town, the Cape winelands, the Kruger National Park, Sabi Sand, Timbavati and the Garden Route are the most popular South African travel destinations.

 |Size||1 219 090 sq km / 470 693 sq mi|

 |Population||54 300 704|

 |Currency||South African Rand (ZAR)|

 South Africa's top travel destinations are amongst the world's most alluring attractions.
 The fact that they are popular does not at all mean that they will always take you to areas with large numbers of tourists, but rather that they are interesting, exciting and well worth visiting on your vacation.

 Cape Town is one of the world's top travel destinations.